Conversations at The Kreeger Museum

 Braque is celebrated for his Cubist collaboration with Picasso.
 This collaboration ended with the start of WWI, a war in which Braque suffered a head injury.
 Braque’s 1939 Vase, Palette, Skull seems to remember this injury and the fragility of life.
 We will try to puzzle out the meaning of the painting and ask whether everything, including art, is mere human vanity.

-Monet’s The Seine at Port-Villez captures a pink effect of light either at morning or towards evening.
-Impressionist paintings such as this invite us to sense the wonder and beauty of nature as light constantly changes its features.
-Certainly this was something that Monet tried to see and paint.
-But Monet was also shunning modernity and its urbanizing effect on people.
+Monet's Sunset at Pourville captures the light of a sunset over the water.
+Impressionist paintings such as this invite us to experience the wonder and beauty of nature as light constantly changes its features.
+Monet explored this theme through out his lifetime of work, ultimately creating a dialogue on light, modernity, and its urbanizing effect on people.